 Wildlife Tour in High Andes, Amazon & Galapagos Island

-An unforgettable 15-day Andes Wildlife holiday that will take you from the high Andes, where you have a taste of Andean scenery and culture in Ecuador's capital Quito in the company of an expert local guide (an optional alternative activity is a visit to the city's botanical gardens).
+An unforgettable 15-day Andes Wildlife, Amazon & Galápagos Island Tour is a moderately paced custom holiday tour that will take you from the high Andes, where you have a taste of Andean scenery and culture in Ecuador's capital Quito in the company of an expert local guide (an optional alternative activity is a visit to the city's botanical gardens).
 From here you take a short flight across the Andes and then down to the Amazon basin to the unparalleled biological riches of Ecuador's Yasuni National Park the most biodiverse places on Earth spanning nearly 2.5 million acres of lush rainforest.

 You will stay here in the multi-award-winning Napo Wildlife Centre 100% owned and run by the Kichwa Añangu people.
 The setting of the lodge is stunning by a beautiful late and Andes wildlife viewing here is exceptional.
 The lodge has access to clay licks which are teeming with macaws and parrots with an impressive bird list of some 568 species.
 The lodge also offers some wonderful mammal sightings, with upwards of six species of monkey observed from the dining hall tower area in a single afternoon.
 Giant Otters are also seen frequently.
 What makes Napo really special to are the small group sizes and the expert bilingual naturalist guides.